Aims, Policy & Practice

 prepared and eligibility for legal aid assessed

-- Clients qualifying for public funding are thereafter referred to a solicitor on the Centre’s Panel of solicitors.
+- Clients qualifying for public funding are thereafter referred to a solicitor on tour panel.
 Our

 relationship with Panel solicitors is such that clients will rarely need to make an additional journey to the solicitor,